-While no prehistoric or historic resources are known to be located on the project site, and no resources were discovered during the on-site survey, the general area is considered sensitive for prehistoric, protohistoric, and historic cultural resources.
-Native Americans, including the Maidu populations, used the region for seasonal and/or permanent settlement, as well as for the gathering of plants, roots, seeds, and seasonal game.
-Historically, Euro-Americans also utilized the region for mining farming, and cattle ranching.
+Less than significant impact with mitigation incorporated.
+While no prehistoric or historic resources are known to be located on the project site, prehistoric, protohistoric, and historic cultural resources may occur within the general area.
+Native Americans used the region for seasonal and/or permanent settlement, as well as for the gathering of plants, roots, seeds, and seasonal game.
+Historically, Euro-

+Americans also utilized the region for mining farming, and cattle ranching.
 With past use of the project area by prehistoric and historic populations, unanticipated archaeological discoveries may be encountered during ground-disturbing activities, resulting in potentially significant impacts.
-Based on the age of the existing survey and sensitivity of the general area, NEIC staff recommended preparation of a site-specific Cultural Resources Report to determine whether resources occur on the site and identify appropriate mitigation measures.
 To avoid potential impacts to undiscovered prehistoric resources, historic resources, and human remains that may be uncovered during development activities on the project site, implementation of Mitigation Measure CUL-1, below, is recommended to reduce potential impacts to cultural resources to less than significant.